News

 Healthy, Well-Maintained, and Money Saved!

-Regular care and professional teeth cleaning can keep your teeth fit for a lifetime.
+Regular care and professional teeth cleaning can keep your teeth fit for life.
 Unfortunately, many health insurance companies do not cover these costs.
-We therefore recommend taking out an inexpensive additional insurance such as “Zahnidee” (zahnidee.de).
-Here, many services are 100% covered for €15.80/month.
+We therefore recommend taking out a low-cost supplementary insurance policy such as “Zahnidee” (zahnidee.de).
+For €15.80/month, many services are covered 100%.

 More information on the website Zahnidee